Reimbursement Specialist Salary

 Pay Difference by Location

-For those looking to make money, Reimbursement Specialists in Chicago enjoy an exceptional pay rate, 42 percent above the national average.
-Reimbursement Specialists can also look forward to large paychecks in cities like Atlanta (+32 percent), Dallas (+28 percent), Houston (+15 percent), and Charlotte (+7 percent).
-The lowest-paying market is St. Louis, which sits 17 percent below the national average.
+With a pay rate for Reimbursement Specialists that is 42 percent greater than the national average, Chicago offers a comfortable salary for those in this profession.
+Reimbursement Specialists can also look forward to large paychecks in cities like Atlanta (+32 percent), Dallas (+24 percent), Houston (+15 percent), and Cleveland (+11 percent).
+Those in the field find the lowest salaries in St. Louis, 17 percent below the national average.

 Reimbursement Specialist Reviews